soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 ### Use cases

-The GeoNetwork project started out year 2001 as a [Spatial Data Catalogue System for the Food and Agriculture organisation](https://www.fao.org/land-water/databases-and-software/geonetwork/en/) of the United Nations (FAO), the United Nations World Food Programme (WFP) and
+The GeoNetwork project started out in 2001 as a [Spatial Data Catalogue System for the Food and Agriculture organisation](https://www.fao.org/land-water/databases-and-software/geonetwork/en/) of the United Nations (FAO), the United Nations World Food Programme (WFP) and